About our SID activities

 About us

-SID Brazil has been coordinated by SaferNet since 2009 in a close partnership with the Brazilian Internet Steering Committee (CGI.br), the Brazilian Network Information Center (NIC.br), UNICEF, the Federal Prosecutors Office and, in 2025, has support from Google, Youtube, Meta and TikTok.
+Safer Internet Day (SID) Brazil has been coordinated by SaferNet since 2009 in a strong partnership with the Brazilian Internet Steering Committee (CGI.br), the Brazilian Network Information Center (NIC.br), UNICEF, and the Federal Prosecutor's Office.
+Besides our traditional hub event held in São Paulo, we also support different organisations to create their own awareness actions all over the country, with almost 1,400 educational activities registered ever since.